Can You Negotiate Both IRS and FTB Debt at the Same Time

 Frequently Asked Questions

-Can I negotiate tax debt with both the IRS and FTB?
+Can I negotiate with both the IRS and FTB at the same time?

 Marc Boulanger, CPA is the founder of Boulanger CPA and Consulting PC, a boutique tax resolution firm based in Orange County, California and trusted by high-income individuals and business owners across Southern California.